-In still more earthy terms, influence might be said to be our total personal power to bend circumstance to suit our wishes.
-So, our influence can be seen as the sum total of our ability to express our self in and upon our reality.
+In still more “earthy” terms, influence might be said to be our total personal power to bend circumstance to suit our wishes.
+So, our influence can be seen as the sum total of our ability to express our self within and upon our reality.

 Influence - Who has it?
 How much do we have?
 What will we do with it?
 And, what can it do for us?
 These and other issues surrounding the idea of circumstantial control are the subliminal issues which drive us all on a very primal level.

 And, while most of us don’t often look at life merely in terms of influence and control, God absolutely thinks about life in these terms.
 And Satan certainly thinks in these same terms.
 These are, in fact, the prime issues of life, whether we have a keen awareness of them or not.

 These are the terms which really explain who we are, and why we do what we do.
 And, these are the issues which mostly define our relationship to God and the workings of His redemptive agenda.

 Influence comes in many forms.
 For example, knowledge, material wealth, military might, social position, or political clout are all just forms of influence.
 So, as we employ these various means to manage and control life, they simply coalesce under the one heading of a very personalized (you guessed it) - Influence.

 And, as the idea of “universal currency” indicates, we can simply use real money as an analogy to better understand the realities surrounding the idea of influence.
 This is true because the actions, appetites, and motives connected to influence perfectly mimic those which are connected to money.
 And, that is understandable, since again, money is perhaps the most liquid form of influence.

 So, like money, influence is all about how much we have.
 It is about how we can use it to express ourselves and further our own ends.